-Individual Access.
+Individual access.
 Upon request, we will inform you of the existence, use, and disclosure of your personal information and give you access to that information.
 You have the right to challenge the accuracy and completeness of your personal information and have it amended as appropriate.

-Challenging Compliance.
+Challenging compliance.
 You have the right to address a challenge concerning our compliance with the above principles to our Privacy Officer.

-Individual Access.
+Individual access.
 You and your eligible dependent may access the personal information we have about you and ask us to correct any errors or omissions.

-BPA’s staff is trained to promptly address any questions or concerns you may have about the handling of your personal information.
+WA Health’s staff is trained to promptly address any questions or concerns you may have about the handling of your personal information.

 We trust you will find the Code and answers helpful in understanding your privacy rights under your Plan.
 If you have any comments, questions, complaints, or wish to exercise your right of access to your personal information, please contact us at:

 149 Main Street East

 Hamilton, Ontario L8N 1G4